aathmakuri034/adk-notes-capture-dupe/docs/conversation_pipeline_documentation.md

 ### 3. JobSummaryTracker Class

-Integration layer that connects the extraction system with note-taking workflows.
+Integration layer that connects the extraction system with note-taking workflows and cloud storage.

 #### `__init__()`